Your ASC 606 Revenue Recognition Checklist

 During these reviews, take a fresh look at your estimates and judgments for revenue and related costs.
 Are they still accurate?
 Have there been any changes to accounting standards that you need to incorporate?
 Catching discrepancies or areas for improvement early prevents small issues from becoming major problems down the road.

-Develop a Risk Management Plan
+Create a Proactive Risk Management Plan

 Mistakes in revenue recognition can have a serious ripple effect, impacting your financial statements, compliance, and the trust you’ve built with investors.
 A proactive risk management plan helps you identify potential weak spots in your process before they cause trouble.
 Think about what could go wrong: complex contract terms being misinterpreted, manual data entry errors, or system integration failures.